austral/austral.github.io/spec/rationale-error-handling.md

     This is not a problem with the library, or with Rust.
 It's just what it is.

-15. **Code in General Cannot Rely on Destructors**.

-	A double throw will abort, a stack overflow can abort, and a SIGABRT can abort the program, and, finally, the power cord can be pulled.
+15. **Code in General Cannot Rely on Destructors:** A double throw will abort, a stack overflow can abort, and a SIGABRT can abort the program, and, finally, the power cord can be pulled.
 In all of these cases, destructors will not be called.

 	In the presence of exogeneous program termination, the only way to write completely safe code is to use side effects with atomic/transactional